 No entitlement to healthcare cover?
 If you are not entitled to healthcare cover from Spain or the UK, you might be able to join the Spanish government’s special pay-in health insurance scheme known as the Convenio Especial.
 This scheme provides access to the state healthcare system for a monthly payment of €60 per person under the age of 65 and €157 for those age 65+.
 It covers all pre-existing medical conditions but it does not cover prescriptions.
 You will not be issued with a European Health Insurance Card (EHIC) for healthcare cover outside of Spain (within the EU).

 In order to apply, you must have been registered at the local Town Hall on the ‘padrón’ (or Certificado de Empadronamiento) in Spain for at least 1 year and you must not be in receipt of any healthcare cover from the UK.
-Should you need written proof that you are not covered by the UK, you can request a “Legislation Letter” from the Overseas Healthcare Team (OHT) by calling on (+44) 191 218 1999.
+Please see list below:

-If you are not yet eligible to sign up for the Convenio Especial or if it’s not yet available in your region, you might have to take out private health insurance or pay every time you go to the doctor or receive treatment.
+If you are not yet eligible to sign up for the Convenio Especial you might have to take out private health insurance or pay every time you go to the doctor or receive treatment.

 Spain uses a co-payment system (information in Spanish) where residents are required to pay a percentage of the cost of their prescription medication.